Catel/Catel.Docs/src/vnext/catel-core/parallel-invocation-tasks/thread-safe-code.md

 }
 ```

-SynchronizationContext also allow you create asynchronous locking request, that could be useful in Silverlight Application where the action of lock the main thread is not allowed.
+SynchronizationContext also allow you create asynchronous locking request.

 ##  Acquiring a lock